 Right to practice in Belgium

 In 2015 the University of applied Sciences was successful in getting the accreditation for the new Curriculum by the German agency AHPGS – Accreditation Agency in Health and Social Sciences.
 This can be seen as proof for the high quality of the study programme on EQF-Level 7.
-The accreditation is valid until September 2020 for Innsbruck and Ghent.
+The accreditation is valid until September 2020 for Innsbruck.

 The content of the first semester aims at widening the specific methods and technical competences of osteopaths in due consideration of the current state of knowledge, especially regarding evidence on efficacy and safety of osteopathic treatment techniques.
 The modules Differential diagnostics 1 and Integration 1 ensure a differenciated dealing with musculoscelettal disorders in accordance with osteopathic priciples as well as the development of stratgies for examination and treatment by the use of processes of reasoning on basis of evidence based practice.
 The module Teaching and learning covers concepts of learning from various perspectives and different theoretical and practical levels.
 In addition to this, relevant steps in the managing of projects are taught and trained to make their integration into individual professional routines and research possible.